Bulgaria

 Bulgaria is worth considering if you want to set up a remote team or expand your existing one.
 With its low costs, skilled workforce, and favourable business environment, it’s an ideal location for finding the right employees for your company.

 Numerous Bulgarians have advanced degrees and years of work experience in their respective fields.
-Additionally, Bulgaria has a good infrastructure.
-This includes a high-speed internet connection, essential for any remote worker.
+Additionally, Bulgaria has good infrastructure, including a high-speed internet connection, which is essential for any remote worker.

 The country also has a sound transport system, which makes it easy for remote workers to travel to and from work.
-The people are warm and welcoming, and the government is supportive of foreign investment.
+The people are warm and welcoming, and the government supports foreign investment.
 This makes Bulgaria an attractive destination for foreign companies looking to set up remote operations.

 Hire your first Bulgarian employee with Native Teams.